Heart Issues & Scleroderma: Complications and Treatments

 Scleroderma and the Heart

 Symptoms of heart involvement in scleroderma are varied.
 Heart issues depend on the location within the heart and the presence of any underlying conditions.
-The heart muscle can become thickened and fibrous scar tissue may accumulate.
+With scleroderma, the heart muscle can become thickened and fibrous scar tissue may accumulate.
 This can cause contractions of the heart to decrease and may ultimately, in rare cases, lead to heart failure.

 Watch for These Signs and Symptoms of Scleroderma Heart Issues

-In addition, some cardiac symptoms may not be recognized.
+In addition to the above heart complications in scleroderma, some cardiac symptoms may not be recognized.
 They might be thought to be caused by pulmonary, musculoskeletal, or esophageal involvement.